• Home

 Sweet and Spicy Bacon Wrapped Meatballs

-But I wanted to try another bacon wrapped appetizer and this time I decided to go with meatballs.
-Before baking the bacon wrapped meatballs, coat them with a mixture of brown sugar and chili powder.
-As they bake, the bacon gets crispy, the sugar caramelizes and this easy appetizer becomes irresistible!
+But I wanted to try a similar appetizer, so I decided to go with meatballs this time.
+Before baking the bacon-wrapped meatballs, coat them with a mixture of brown sugar and chili powder.
+As they bake, the bacon gets crispy, the sugar caramelizes, and this easy appetizer becomes irresistible!

 Spray a broiler pan with nonstick cooking spray.
 Cut a pound of bacon strips in half and wrap them around meatballs securing the bacon in place with a toothpick.
 Dredge the meatballs in the sugar and chili mixture, pressing to coat it well.
 Place them on the greased broiler pan.